n4j1Br4ch1D/postcss-obfuscator/README.md

 ---

 ## Motivation

 - Protecting Intellectual Property, Licensing and Distribution: make it hard for others from stealing your design or using it without your permission.
 - Protect against Web scraping, data mining or any malicious activities like stealing data or content: make it hard extracting data from websites automatically using software tools, which use class names & ids.
 - Minfiy Your code even more: obsfucation/uglify can slightly reduce file size and improve its performance.

 ## Features

 - [x] No 3rd parties, Dependencies.
 Just vanilla Nodejs code.
 - [x] Quicker then you think.
-   - [X] Postcss plugin, hence its intended to work with any build tool or task runner.
+- [x] Postcss plugin, hence its intended to work with any build tool or task runner.
 - [x] Advanced Customizable configuration (Control is yours).
-   - [X] Supports all files: .html, .js, .php, .vue, ... you name it.
+- [x] Supports all files: .html, .js, .php, .vue, ... you name it.
-   - [x] Supports a wide range of CSS frameworks (Tailwidcss, bootstrap, Bulma).
+- [x] Supports a wide range of CSS frameworks (Tailwidcss, bootstrap, Bulma, ...).

 ## Installation

 ```sh